DataDog/integrations-extras/launchdarkly/README.md

 This integration will need a [Datadog API key][1].
 Only Datadog admins can create an API key.
-Once you've obtained a Datadog API key, visit the [LaunchDarkly documentation for the Datadog integration][3] for further instructions on how to register the API key in LaunchDarkly.
+Once you've obtained a Datadog API key, visit the [LaunchDarkly documentation for the Datadog integration][3] for further Visit the [LaunchDarkly documentation for the Datadog integration][3] to learn how to setup the Datadog-LaunchDarky integration.

+**Note**: In order to set it up, you need a valid [Datadog API key][1].

 ## Data Collected